T1i2n3a4/moms-wellbeing-club/README.md

 * HTML
     * The website's structure was developed using HTML as the main language.
 * CSS
-    * The website was style using CSS.
+    * The website was styled using CSS.
 * [GitHub](https://github.com/)
-    * GitHub hosts the source code which is deployed using Git Pages.
+    * GitHub hosts the source code that is deployed using Git Pages.
 * Git
-    * Commit and pushing code using Git while creating the website.
+    * Commit and pushing code, using Git while creating the website.
 * [Font Awesome](https://fontawesome.com/)
     * The icons used as Social Media links on the Footer were obtained from Font Awesome website.
 * [Google Fonts](https://fonts.google.com/)
     * Used to select font families for website's body and headings.
 * [Tinypng](https://tinypng.com/)
-    * Used to reduce the pictures embeded on the website.
+    * Used to reduce the pictures embedded on the website.
 * Paint app
-    * Used to tailor the pictures embede on the website.
+    * Used to tailor the pictures embedded on the website.
 * [Adobe Color](https://color.adobe.com/)
     * Used to extract the color scheme from the background picture.
 * [Balsamiq](https://balsamiq.com/wireframes/)
-    * Used to create the wireframes for descktop, tablet and mobile.
+    * Used to create the wireframes for desktop, tablet and mobile.
 * [Google maps](https://www.google.com/maps/)
     * Used to embed the map on Contact us section.